Medicines for Malaria Venture

-Medicines for Malaria Venture (MMV) is a not-for-profit public-private partnership that was established as a foundation in Switzerland in 1999.
-Its main mission is to reduce malaria in disease-endemic countries by developing and facilitating the delivery of antimalarial drugs.
+Medicines for Malaria Venture (MMV) is a not-for-profit public-private partnership that was established as a foundation in Switzerland in 1999 to reduce malaria in disease-endemic countries using antimalarial drugs.

 History

-MMV was launched in 1999, with initial seed funding of US$4 million from the Government of Switzerland, the Department for International Development (UK), the Government of the Netherlands, the World Bank, and the Rockefeller Foundation.
+MMV was launched in 1999, with funding of US$4 million from the Government of Switzerland, the Department for International Development (UK), the Government of the Netherlands, the World Bank, and the Rockefeller Foundation.
+A founder and an initial key employee was Dr Robert Ridley who served at the chief Scientific Officer until 2001.

 Governance

 MMV is governed by a board of directors.
-The Chairman of MMV is Mr Alan Court.
+The Chairman in 2022 was Alan Court.
 MMV has a board of directors in North America, an Expert Scientific Advisory Committee which helps to identify projects, an Access & Product Management Advisory Committee and a Global Safety Board which reviews projects.